-Applicants who meet the minimum requirement of 90 semester credits from an accredited institution but not the general education requirement may be accepted on a conditional basis.
-Conditional admission applicants must agree to enroll in the course(s) needed at an accredited institution concurrently with the Academy's program and earn a "C" or higher in each course.
+Applicants who meet the minimum requirement of 90 semester credits from an accredited institution but not the general education or prerequisite course requirements may be accepted on a conditional basis.
+Conditional admission applicants must agree to enroll in the course(s) needed at an accredited institution concurrently with the Academy's program and earn a "C" or higher in each course, following the Transfer Credit Approval process.
 Once official transcripts for the coursework have been received by the Academy, the student is on regular status.
+Students will face dismissal from the program if the conditions to admission are not met by the deadline stipulated in their conditional letter of conditional acceptance.
 Students will not receive the Bachelor of Health Science degree nor the Master of Acupuncture degree without completion of these courses.